 A submission is a statement to the Royal Commission which assists the Commission in its collection of information that is relevant to the inquiry as set out in the terms of reference.

-The Royal Commission can also provide an interpreter service when you call the inquiry line: 1800 960 711.
+The Royal Commission can provide an interpreter service for calls on the inquiry line: 1800 960 711.

 Yes, you are free to publish and share your own submission once you have sent it to the Royal Commission.

 We have an onsite counsellor who is available at all hearings for witnesses to talk to if required.
 Information about counselling and support services can be found on our website.

 What degree of anonymity do witnesses have?

 If necessary, a witness' identity will be protected.
 They will not be shown on the webcast and their name will be suppressed and redacted from all transcripts.
 A non-publication direction will also be issued.